lucianghinda/allaboutcoding/clop6umau000708l0gbrw5r3y.md

 It is a sum of downloads of all gems -&gt; so of course this will always be increasing.

 But what I think is interesting is how fast the total downloads are increasing.
-I think it can be seen with the naked eye that starting with say 2019/2020 the total downloads are increasing:
+I think it can be seen with the naked eye that starting with say 2019/2020 the total downloads are increasing a lot:

+* **~2B downloads increase from 2013 to 2019**

+* **~133 B downloads increase from 2019 to 2023**

+How do I get to this differences:

-* **1.47B** downloads in 2013-07-1 and **3.71B** downloads in 2019-07-01 = **a difference of ~2B downloads increased in 5 years**
+* 1.47B downloads in 2013-07-01 and 3.71B downloads in 2019-07-01 =&gt; a difference of about **2.24B**

-* and then we have **137.53B** downloads in 2023-07-01 = **a difference since 2019 of ~135B downloads in 4 years**
+* 3.71B downloads in 2019-07-01 and 137.53B downloads in 2023-07-01 =&gt; a difference of about **133.82B**

 *Conclusion:* There are two orders of magnitude increase in the total downloads in the last 4 years versus the previous 5 years.